 Parking Finder App

-Salt Lake City's new blue parking meters streamline your parking experience by accepting credit cards, debit cards, and coins (you can't use bills).
+Salt Lake City's blue parking meters streamline your parking experience by accepting credit cards, debit cards, and coins (you can't use bills).
 Metered parking is available from 8:00 a.m. to 8:00 p.m., Monday through Friday, with a time limit of two hours.
-Parking is free on Saturdays with a two-hour time limit.
-On Sundays, parking is free with no time restriction.
+Parking is free after hours and on Saturdays with a two-hour time limit, as well.
+On Sundays, parking is free and there is no time restriction.

-Parking rates are $2 per hour, and you need to pay in advance.
-You can pay in increments as little as 5 cents or 2 minutes, but there is a $1 minimum for credit cards.
-There is also an option to pay by cell phone.
-Download the QuickPay app for Apple or Android, or you can pay by phone or text using the phone number 1-801-701-1888 (this number is displayed on the meters).
-The first time you pay by phone, you will set up an account with your credit or debit card number to make all future payments a breeze.
-But remember, paying by cell phone is the best way to assure that you won't have to leave your meal or meeting to feed the meter because you can add time remotely.Continue to 5 of 13 below.
+The metered parking rate is 2 dollars per hour and needs to be paid in advance.
+To do so, you can pay right at the meter, by cell phone via the QuickPay app for Apple or Android devices, or by phone or text using the phone number on the meter.
+The first time you pay by phone, set up an account with your credit or debit card number to make all future payments a breeze.
+But remember, paying by cell phone gives you the most convenient access—you won't have to leave your meal or meeting to re-up the meter.

 Free Fare Zone

-Once you have found a place to park, you can get around downtown by bus or train within the free fare zone.
+Once you've found a place to park, you can get around town by bus or train for free within the free fare zone.
 When you board the bus or train, simply tell the driver that you intend to stay within the boundaries of this zone (between 500 South and 500 North, and between 200 East and 400 West).
 But if your destination takes you outside of the free fare zone, make sure to purchase a ticket before hopping on the bus.

 City Creek Center